Vyral/joshua-holt/_posts/2021-03-19-my-top-spring-cleaning-tips.md

 **4\.
 Bathrooms.** No one likes deep cleaning toilets, sinks, and tile floors, but it’s a must.
 If you have fabric shower curtains, run those through a gentle wash cycle.
 Or, if yours are older shower curtains, perhaps it’s time to replace them.&nbsp;

 Of course, these are just some great starting points; we have a fairly comprehensive spring cleaning checklist that we’d be more than happy to share with you.
-If you’re interested in receiving a copy of that or have any questions about the spring selling season, just give us a call or send an email.
+If you’re interested in receiving a copy of that or have any questions about the spring selling season, give us a call or send an email.
 We’d love to hear from you and find out how we can be of service.